 The Canyon SLT ($34,800) includes the SLE Convenience package items plus the V6 engine, leather and heated power front seats.

 Additional Canyon options include the diesel engine, forward-collision alert, lane-departure warning, running boards, an innovative in-bed cargo-divider system, chrome wheels, a navigation system and a Bose sound system.

 And then there's the new Denali ($43,300), which gets the majority of options listed above plus 20-in wheels, heated and ventilated front seats, a heated steering wheel, a wireless smartphone charging and special styling.

 |Corrosion||3 Years/36,000 Miles|

 |Roadside Assistance||5 Years/60,000 Miles Qualified Fleet Purchases|

 Used GMC Sierra -- If you need more capabilities than the Canyon can offer, consider a used Sierra.
-Given that pricing for the Canyon and the Sierra aren't that different when new, you should be able to get a comparable used version.
+Given that the Canyon and Sierra prices aren't that different when new, you should be able to get a comparable used version.